JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 May she whom I have now taken live for ever !
 Saith Kabir, when the young wife came I ceased to cohabit with the old one ;
 The young wife is with me now, the elder hath taken another husband.

 Kabir's mother addresses him in the first four lines of the following hymn.
 Kabir was married to Dhania.
 The holy men who frequented the house called her Ramjania, or worshipper of God.
 But the name is also applied to courtesans dedicated to idols, and it was consequently offensive to Kabir's mother.
 She also complains that Kabir had devoted himself to religion and neglected his business : —

 <p style="text-align:center;">XXXIII</p>

 My daughter-in-law was called Dhania ;
-They have now given her the name of Ramjania.
+They have _now_ given her the name of Ramjania.
 These shaven fellows have ruined my family ;
 They have set my son uttering the name of God.
 Saith Kabir, hear, O my mother,
-These shaven men have done away with my caste.[^xx1] The following is a lecture against the veiling of women.
+These shaven men have done away with my caste.[^228]

+The following is a lecture against the veiling of women.
 It was addressed to the second wife of Kamal, Kabir's son : —

 <p style="text-align:center;">XXXIV</p>

-Stay, stay, my daughter-in-law, veil not thy face ; At the last moment it wall not avail thee the eighth of a paisa,
+Stay, stay, my daughter-in-law, veil not thy face ;
+At the last moment it wall not avail thee the eighth of a paisa. <span id="p214"><sup><small>[ p.

-[^xx1] That is, I am no longer known as a weaver, but a worship} er of God.

-<span id="p214"><sup><small>[ p.
 214 ]</small></sup></span>

-She who preceded thee used to veil her face ; Follow not thou in her footsteps.
-The only advantage of veiling thy face is That for five or ten days people will say a good daughterin-law hath come.
+She who preceded thee used to veil her face ;
+Follow not thou in her footsteps.
+The only advantage of veiling thy face is
+That for five or ten days _people will say_ a good daughterin-law hath come.
-Thy veil will only be real
+Thy veil will _only_ be real
-If thou sing God's praises and skip and dance in His service.
+If thou sing God's praises and skip and dance _in His service_.
-Saith Kabir, O daughter-in-law, thou shalt be victorious [^xx1] When thou passest thy life in singing God's praises.
+Saith Kabir, O daughter-in-law, thou shalt be victorious [^229] When thou passest thy life in singing God's praises.

 Kabir's wife Loi refused to prepare a meal for a holy visitor, upon which Kabir manifested his displeasure.
 The following hymn except the last two lines is Loi's pleading for forgiveness : —

 <p style="text-align:center;">XXXV</p>

-Better would it be to be cut in twain with the saw than that thou shouldst turn thy back on me.
+Better would it be _to be cut in twain_ with the saw than that thou shouldst turn thy back on me.
 Hear my entreaty and embrace me ;
 I am a sacrifice unto thee ; turn thy face towards me, my beloved.
 Why killest thou me by turning thy back on me ?
-Even though thou cut my body I will not turn it away from thee ;[^xx2] My body may perish, but I will not cease to love thee.
+Even though thou cut my body I will not turn it away _from thee_ ;[^230] My body may perish, but I will not cease to love thee.
 There hath been no quarrel between thee and me ; Thou art the same good husband and I the same wife as before.
 Saith Kabir, hear, O Loi,
 I shall believe in thee no longer.

 The following was Kabir's reply to a Brahman who had advised him to bathe in the sacred rivers of the Hindus.

 <p style="text-align:center;">XXXVII</p>

-.
-He who is foul within will not go to heaven by bathing at a place of pilgrimage :
+He who is foul within will not go to heaven by bathing at a place of pilgrimage : <span id="p215"><sup><small>[ p.

-[^xx1] Thou shalt obtain salvation.

-[^xx2] Also translated — I will not wince.

-<span id="p215"><sup><small>[ p.
 215 ]</small></sup></span>

-Nothing is gained by pleasing men ; [^xx1] God is not a simpleton.
+Nothing is gained by pleasing men ; [^231] God is not a simpleton.
 Worship the Lord, the only God ;
 Serving the guru is the true ablution.
-If salvation be obtained by bathing in water, the frogs which are continually bathing will obtain it ;
+If salvation be obtained by bathing in water, the frogs which are continually bathing _will obtain it_ ;
-But as the frogs so the pilgrims ; they shall be born again and again.
+_But_ as the frogs so the pilgrims ; they shall be born again and again.
 If a hardened sinner die in Banaras, he cannot escape hell.
-If a saint of God die in Haramba, [^xx2] he saveth a whole multitude.
+If a saint of God die in Haramba, [^232] he saveth a whole multitude.
 Where there is neither day nor night, Veds nor Shastars, there dwelleth the Formless One.
 Saith Kabir, meditate on Him, ye foolish denizens of the world.

 <p style="text-align:center;">GUJARI</p>

 The following was addressed to a Brahman who Kabir supposed would be turned into an ox for his idleness and gluttony.
-The Hindus believe that they who live on others* wealth without any exertion on their own parts will become oxen, in which condition they will have to labour and suffer for their idleness in human lives.
+The Hindus believe that they who live on others' wealth without any exertion on their own parts will become oxen, in which condition they will have to labour and suffer for their idleness in human lives.

 <p style="text-align:center;">I</p>

-With four legs, two horns, and a dumb mouth, how wilt thou sing God's praises ?
+With four legs, two horns, and a dumb mouth, how wilt thou sing _God's_ praises ?
 Standing or lying down the stick will fall on thee ; then where wilt thou hide thy head ?
-Without God thou shalt become somebody [^xx3] else's bullock ;
+Without God thou shalt become somebody [^233] else's bullock ;
 Thy nose shall be torn, thy shoulders maimed, and thou shalt eat worthless straw ;
-All day shalt thou wander in the forest, but even then thy belly shall not be satisfied.
+All day shalt thou wander in the forest, but even then thy belly shall not be satisfied. <span id="p216"><sup><small>[ p.
+216 ]</small></sup></span>

-[^xx1] That is, by deferring to custom.

-[^xx2] Previously called Magahar.

-[^xx3] Thou shalt be lent to somebody who will treat thee badly, and not as he would treat his own.

-2i<span id="p6"><sup><small>[ p.
-6 ]</small></sup></span>

 Thou didst not listen to the advice of holy men, and thou shalt suffer for thine omissions.
 Overwhelmed with great superstition thou shalt endure hardship, and wander in many births.
 Thou hast lost thy precious life by forgetting God ; when wilt thou again have such an opportunity ?
-Thou shalt turn and revolve like an oilman's bullock [^xx1] round his press, and restless shalt thou pass the night.
+Thou shalt turn and revolve like an oilman's bullock [^234] _round his press_, and restless shalt thou pass the night.
 Saith Kabir, for not having repeated God's name thou shalt smite thy head and repent.

 Kabir's mother was distressed at his conduct in relinquishing his trade and adopting a religious life.
 The following is a conversation between the mother and son on the subject.

 <p style="text-align:center;">II</p>

 Kabir's mother sobbeth and weepeth —
+O God, how shall these children live ? [^235]
+Kabir hath given up all his weaving,
+And hath inscribed God's name on his body.
+_Kabir replieth_ —

-O God, how shall these children live ? [^xx2] Kabir hath given up all his weaving, And hath inscribed God's name on his body.
-Kabir replieth — While the thread was passing through the bobbin
+While the thread was passing through the bobbin

-[^xx1] forgot my Beloved God.[^xx3]
+I forgot my Beloved God.[^236]
 My understanding is mean, my caste is that of weaver ;
 I have gained the name of God as my profit.
 Saith Kabir, hear, O my mother,
 The one God will provide for us and them.

-Sorath
+<p style="text-align:center;">SORATH</p>

 All are lost without devotion.

 <p style="text-align:center;">I</p>

 The Hindus kill themselves worshipping idols, the Musalmans make prostrations ;
-The former are burned, the latter buried ; but neither sect knoweth anything of Thee, O God.
+The former are burned, the latter buried ; but neither sect knoweth anything of Thee, _O God_. <span id="p217"><sup><small>[ p.

-[^xx1] Also translated— Like a monkey after red seeds.

-[^xx2] How shall Kabir's children be maintained?

-[^xx3] Kabir means that even that was too long a time for him to abstain from repeating God's name, and so he gave up weaving.

-<span id="p217"><sup><small>[ p.
 217 ]</small></sup></span>
 O my soul, the world is stark blind ;
-On all sides Death's noose is thrown, but men see it not.
+On all sides Death's noose is thrown, _but men see it not_.
 Poets kill themselves reciting verses ; the Kaparis kill themselves going to Kedarnath ;
-Jogis kill themselves wearing matted hair ; but they know nothing of Thee, O God.
+Jogis kill themselves wearing matted hair ; but they know nothing of Thee, _O God_.
 Kings kill themselves amassing wealth and burying masses of gold ;
 Pandits kill themselves reading the Veds, and women in gazing on their beauty — Without the name of God all these are lost ; think and ponder upon this, O man.
 Without the name of God who hath obtained salvation ?
 Kabir giveth his admonition.

 The body is frail, yet it attaches itself to worldly things which desert it.

 <p style="text-align:center;">II</p>

 When the body is burnt, it becometh ashes ; when it is not burnt, a host of worms eat it up.
-A soft clay vessel will break when water is put into it — such is the nature of the body.
+A soft clay vessel _will break_ when water is put into it — such is the nature of the body.
 Why, O brother, goest thou about puffing and blowing thyself out ?
 How hast thou forgotten the ten months thou didst remain inverted in the womb ?
 As the bee collecteth honey with great zest, so the fool collecteth wealth.
-When a man is dead, they say ' Take him away ! take him away !
+When a man is dead, they say ‘ Take him away ! take him away !

-' Why allow a ghost to remain ?[^xx5]
+‘ Why allow a ghost to remain ?’
 His wedded wife accompanieth him to the door, and after that his male friends.
-All the other members of his family go as far as the cremation-ground ; the soul departeth alone.
+All the _other_ members of his family go as far as the cremation-ground ; the soul departeth alone.
-Saith Kabii, hear, O mortals, they who have entangled themselves with the deceitful world, Are seized by Death, and fall into the pit like the parrot deceived by the trap.
+Saith Kabii, hear, O mortals, they who have entangled themselves with the deceitful world, Are seized by Death, and _fall into_ the pit like the parrot deceived by the trap.

-2i<span id="p8"><sup><small>[ p.
-8 ]</small></sup></span>
+<span id="p218"><sup><small>[ p.
+218 ]</small></sup></span>

-None may escape physical death, but it brings salvation to the holv.
+None may escape physical death, but it brings salvation to the holy.

-<p style="text-align:center;">Ill</p>
+<p style="text-align:center;">III</p>

-Man hearing all the instructions of the Veds and the Purans, desireth to perform religious ceremonies to overcome death.
+Man hearing all the instructions of the Veds and the Purans, desireth to perform religious ceremonies _to overcome death_.
-Death hath seized all people, even the wise ; the pandits too depart without hope.
+Death hath seized all people, _even_ the wise ; the pandits too depart without hope.

-O man, thou hast not succeeded in thy sole object [^xx1] Since thou hast not worshipped the supreme God.
+O man, thou hast not succeeded in thy sole object [^237] Since thou hast not worshipped the supreme God.
 Men have gone to the forests, practised jog, performed austerities, and lived on the tubers and roots they picked up.
-The Nadis, [^xx2] the readers of the Veds, the Ekshabdis, and the Monis [^xx3] are all enrolled in Death's register.
+The Nadis, [^238] the readers of the Veds, the Ekshabdis, and the Monis [^239] are all enrolled in Death's register.
-Loving service [^xx4] entereth not into man's heart ; he pampereth his body and giveth it to Death ;
+Loving service [^240] entereth not into _man's_ heart ; he pampereth his body and giveth it _to Death_ ;
-He hypocritically singeth hymns, but what can he obtain from God ?
+He hypocritically _singeth_ hymns, but what can he obtain from God ?
-Death hath fallen on the whole world ; in his register the sceptical theologian is recorded.
+Death hath fallen on the whole world ; in his _register_ the sceptical theologian is recorded.
-Saith Kabir, they who know God's love and devotion to God are pure.[^xx3] The holy are completely saturated with God.
+Saith Kabir, they who know _God's_ love and devotion to God are pure.[^241]

+The holy are completely saturated with God.

 <p style="text-align:center;">IV</p>

-With both mine eyes I look, But I behold nothing save God ; Mine eyes gaze affectionately on Him ; There is now no other subject mentioned.
-My doubts have departed, my fear hath fled Since I applied my mind to God's name : When the Actor beateth the drum,
+With both mine eyes I look,
+_But_ I behold nothing save God ;
+Mine eyes gaze affectionately _on Him_ ;
+There is now no other subject mentioned.
+My doubts have departed, my fear hath fled
+Since I applied my mind to God's name :

-[^xx1] To save thyself in this human birth.

-[^xx2] Jogis who go about playing a small pipe.

-[^xx3] Men vowed to perpetual silence.

-[^xx4] Service such as that performed by Narad, the famous rikhi.

-[^xx5] The Persian word Mulas, freed or delivered, was here originally written, but the tenth Guru altered its spelling to the Arabic khdlis, pure.

-2ig
+When the Actor beateth the drum,
-Everybody cometh to see the show.[^xx1]
+Everybody cometh to _see_ the show.[^242]
-When the Actor collecteth the stage properties,[^xx2] He abideth alone in His happiness.
+When the Actor collecteth the stage properties,[^243] He abideth alone in His happiness.
 Doubts are not dispelled by the use of words ;
 Everybody continueth to talk.
 God filleth the heart of him
 To whom through the guru's instruction He hath revealed Himself.
-When the guru bestoweth even a little kindness, Bodies and minds are all absorbed in God.
-Saith Kabir, I am dyed with the dye of God, And have found the munificent Life of the world.
+When the guru bestoweth even a little kindness,
+Bodies and minds are all absorbed in God.
+Saith Kabir, I am dyed with the dye _of God_,
+And have found the munificent Life of the world.

 Man under the allegory of a milkmaid is won by the guru from neglect of God.

 <p style="text-align:center;">V</p>

-The words of the sacred texts are as seas of milk :
+_The words of_ the sacred texts are as seas of milk :
 For that ocean let the guru be the churning-staff.
 Be thou the churner of that milk ;
 Why shouldst thou be despoiled of thy butter ?

 O damsel, why makest thou not God thy husband ?
 He is the life of the world and the support of the soul.
-The strait collar [^xx3] is on thy neck and chains on thy feet ;
+The strait collar [^244] is on thy neck and chains on thy feet ;
 God hath sent thee wandering from birth to birth.
 Thou heedest not even yet, O damsel ;
 Thou art the wretched victim of Death.